plasmatech8/react-practice/Become a React Developer/04 React Creating and Hosing a Full-Stack Site/README.md

 ### Upvote API endpoint

-We will add an article upvote endpoint which increments the votes:
+We will add an article upvote endpoint which increments the votes under POST:
 `http://localhost:8000/api/articles/learn-react/upvote'`.

 ### Node Live Server